In this blog, we look back at 2019 to explore the top 10 dynamic seating blogs from the year and reshare what our readers have found most helpful.

 We all like to move, some of us more than others.
 Faith loves to move!
 She is a 9-year-old girl with diagnoses including brain injury, cerebral palsy, seizures and blindness.
-She loves sensory input, including rocking in her manual wheelchair.
-Many people with low vision enjoy rocking, often seeking alternative sensory input.
-Faith rocks even more when she is excited!

 I mainly work in pediatrics and so growth is always a concern.
 When recommending equipment, whether it be a bath seat or a wheelchair frame, I need to know how much growth is available in order to ensure the item will continue to meet a child’s needs for as long as possible.
 After all, this complex rehab equipment is expensive, and funding is often a challenge.